 In 1972 the Lodge was closed and the property sold and the Trust went on to purchase accommodation units in 1998 (Nundah), 2003 (Windsor) and 2015 (Kelvin Grove).
 The Windsor property has since been sold.

-During this 135 years of service, the Trust has assisted more than 10,000 young women and their children.
+During over 135 years of service, the Trust has assisted more than 10,000 young women and their children.